javivivu35/Puzzle-San-Valentin/README.md

 - Animated envelope that opens on click
 - 3x3 sliding puzzle with your custom image
 - Beautiful animations and effects
-- Confetti celebration on "Yes"
+- Confetti celebration on "SI"
 - Mobile responsive

 ## Setup